Vugar Shirinli

 Vugar Shirinli (born 14 September 1992) is an Azerbaijani Paralympic judoka.
 He won the gold medal in the men's 60 kg event at the 2020 Summer Paralympics held in Tokyo, Japan.

-Before competing in Paralympic judo, he won the gold medal in the men's 60 kg event at the 2017 Judo Grand Prix Tashkent held in Tashkent, Uzbekistan.
+Before competing in Paralympic judo, Shirinli won the gold medal in the men's 60 kg event at the 2017 Judo Grand Prix Tashkent held in Tashkent, Uzbekistan.